 - Professional subscriptions.

-Off-Payroll exclusion to the 5% allowance from April 2017
+Off-Payroll exclusion to the 5% allowance

 In April 2017, new ‘off-payroll’ rules were introduced for individuals who undertake contracts for public sector organisations.
 If your assignment is deemed to fall within the IR35 rules, your limited company can’t claim the 5% allowance.